What Vacancy Rate Should You Use for a Rental Property? (2026 Guide)

 Most beginner pro formas underestimate vacancy by 3–5 percentage points.
-Here's the buyer's guide to getting the vacancy rate on a rental property right — with current 2026 Census data.
+Here's how to pick a vacancy rate for rental analysis you can defend — with current 2026 Census data and stress tests that match real turnover.

 By Kolton Dupey8 min read